-The following additional locations which are otherwise open to overnight stock use would be closed to grazing: Crabtree Lakes (closed to stock access and grazing above existing camp west of lowest lake), Darwin Meadow proper, Forester Lake Meadow, Guyot Creek Meadows (expanding the existing closure to the meadows east of the trail), Kern Hot Spring Meadow, Kettle Dome Meadows, Lake South America loop, Mineral King basin, Summit Lake Meadow, Upper LeConte Canyon above 10,000-feet elevation, Whitney Creek drainage above the Crabtree Ranger Station, and the Woods Lake basin (expanding the existing closure to the entire basin).
+The following additional locations which are otherwise open to overnight stock use would be closed to grazing: Crabtree Lakes (closed to stock access and grazing above existing camp west of lowest lake), Darwin Meadow proper, Forester Lake Meadow, Guyot Creek Meadows (expanding the existing closure to the meadows east of the trail), Kern Hot Spring Meadow, Kettle Dome (Randle Corral) Meadows, Mineral King basin, Summit Lake Meadow, Upper LeConte Canyon above 10,000-feet elevation, and the Whitney Creek drainage above the Crabtree Ranger Station.
 Expansion of the grazing closure of Guyot Creek Meadows would protect the steep, peat-accumulating wetlands there from both trampling and grazing impacts.

-Meadows in the areas newly closed to stock travel or only open to day use by stock parties under this alternative would also be closed to grazing.
-Grazing would continue to be allowed in most areas open to overnight stock use, although six meadows (Bighorn Plateau and the meadows south of Bighorn Plateau and west of the JMT and north of Wright Creek; Chagoopa Plateau #3 Meadow; Darwin Meadow; Grouse Meadow; Lower Crabtree Meadow; and Taboose Pass Meadow) would be closed to grazing for visitor experience and specific resource protection needs.
+Meadows in the areas newly closed to stock travel or only open to day-use by stock parties under this alternative would also be closed to grazing.
+Grazing would continue to be allowed in most areas open to overnight stock use, although six meadows (Bighorn Plateau and the meadow 0.6 mile south of Bighorn Plateau; Chagoopa Plateau #3 Meadow; Darwin Meadow; Grouse Meadow; Lower Crabtree Meadow; and the wet, recently restored portion of Taboose Pass Meadow) would be closed to grazing for visitor experience and specific resource protection needs.

-Overall, the percentage of park meadow area open to grazing would be reduced from 51% to 46%, which would reduce the percentage of peat-accumulating meadow area open to grazing from 70% to 67% and reduce the percentage of lakeshore meadow open to grazing from 42% to 35%.
+Overall, the percentage of the parks' meadow area open to grazing would be reduced from 51% to 48%, which would reduce the percentage of peat-accumulating meadow area open to grazing from 72% to 70% and reduce the percentage of lakeshore meadow open to grazing from 42% to 38%.